 It is worth to note that, in order to avoid confusion, it is recommended to have a common approach towards adding metadata into representations or not.
 In other words, we recommend having all representation-relevant metadata either in the root metadata folder or the representation metadata folder, but not to have a mixed approach (i.e. some representation metadata in the root metadata folder and some within the representation).
 Further, we do not recommend the duplication of any metadata or the content of optional folders (schemas, documentation, etc.) between the Information Package folder and representation folders.

-Figure 10: Example of the full use of the Common Specification structure
+Figure 10: Example of the full use of the CS IP structure

 Use of metadata

-General requirements for metadata in a Common Specification Information Package
+General requirements for metadata in a CS IP Information Package

 The number one consideration when discussing metadata requirements is, as with the rest of this specification, the need for interoperability.
 In more detail, the focus is on high-level technical interoperability and tasks which allow an Information Package to be prepared, transferred and received regardless of the institutions and tools involved.
 These tasks include: